mechagrue/profitbricks-sdk-php/README.md

 $datacenter_api->findById($testDatacenter->getId(), false, 5);
 ```

 Depth controls the amount of data returned from the REST server ( range 1-5 ).
-The larger the number the more information is returned from the server.
+The larger the number, the more information is returned from the server.
 This is especially useful if you are looking for the information in the nested objects.

 **Caution**: You will want to ensure you follow security best practices when using credentials within your code or stored in a file.

-# How To's
+## Operation

-## How To: Create Data Center
+### Create a Data Center

-ProfitBricks introduces the concept of Data Centers.
+ProfitBricks introduces the concept of data centers.
 These are logically separated from one another and allow you to have a self-contained environment for all servers, volumes, networking, snapshots, and so forth.
 The goal is to give you the same experience as you would have if you were running your own physical data center.

 The following code example shows you how to programmatically create a data center: